 How to Evaluate Platforms Without Getting Burned

-Most platform evaluations go wrong the same way driven by feature checklists rather than problem-specific tests.
-Here's a more useful approach.
+Most platform evaluations go wrong the same way — driven by feature checklists rather than problem-specific tests.

 Define your three biggest operational problems specifically.
 Not "we need better reporting."
 That's too vague.
 "It takes our registrar 12 hours to produce the monthly academic progress report because she manually combines data from three systems" is testable.
-During your demo, ask the vendor to show you exactly how their platform solves that specific scenario.
-Watch them do it.
+During your demo, ask the vendor to show exactly how their platform solves that scenario.

 Test the interface with the people who will actually use it.
-Not the IT director.
-The faculty member who is not particularly tech-comfortable.
-The administrative coordinator who will be in the system six hours a day.
-If they can navigate it without a guide within 20 minutes of first use, adoption risk is manageable.
-If they're confused after 20 minutes, adoption will be your biggest implementation challenge regardless of how powerful the platform is.
+Not the IT director — the faculty member who isn't tech-comfortable, and the administrative coordinator who'll be in the system six hours a day.
+If they navigate it without a guide within 20 minutes, adoption risk is manageable.

 Check compliance documentation for your region.
-If you're operating under FERPA, GDPR, PDPA, or equivalent frameworks, don't accept verbal compliance assurances.
-Ask for documentation.
-Ask where data is stored and under what jurisdiction.
-Regulatory risk sits with the institution, not the vendor.
+If you operate under FERPA, GDPR, PDPA, or an equivalent framework, don't accept verbal compliance assurances — ask for documentation and ask where data is stored and under what jurisdiction.

-On pricing and subscription packages: most academic operations software subscription packages include educational discounts that are not listed publicly.
-Ask the discount can be meaningful.
+On pricing and subscription packages: most academic operations software subscription packages include educational discounts that aren't listed publicly.
 Cloud-based SaaS pricing is now the standard model, typically billed per student, per user, or as a flat institutional rate by tier.

 Implementation: What Nobody Tells You

 The platform is the easy part.
-Implementation is where most projects succeed or fail and the sales process rarely gives you an honest picture of what it involves.
+Implementation is where most projects succeed or fail.

 Data migration takes longer than any vendor will admit.
-The problem isn't transferring data it's that when you try to migrate data from legacy systems, you discover it's incomplete, inconsistent, or structured in ways that don't map to the new platform.
+The problem isn't transferring data — it's that legacy data is often incomplete, inconsistent, or structured in ways that don't map to the new platform.
 Student IDs that don't match across systems.
 Course codes that changed three times over a decade.
-Attendance records in a format no one has used in five years.
 Plan for data cleaning to take two to three times longer than your initial estimate.

 Adoption is a change management problem, not a training problem.
-One training session before go-live doesn't create adoption.
-What creates adoption is involving end users in the selection process (ownership, not imposition), training in the context of their actual workflows, and having a designated internal champion per department who can answer questions before they become resistance.
-Institutions that skip this end up with shadow systems people who technically have access to the new platform but keep using their spreadsheets.
+What creates adoption is involving end users in the selection process, training in the context of their actual workflows, and having a designated internal champion per department.
+Institutions that skip this end up with shadow systems — people who technically have access to the new platform but keep using spreadsheets.

 Phase the rollout.
-Switching every module and every department at once is high-risk.
-Start with the one or two workflows that are most painful and most visible usually attendance or reporting.
-Let the team learn the system at lower stakes before it carries full institutional load.
+Switching every module and department at once is high-risk.
+Start with the one or two workflows that are most painful and most visible — usually attendance or reporting.

 Support responsiveness matters more than the feature list.
-After go-live, you're no longer evaluating you're dependent.
-Before signing, ask specifically: What are your response time commitments for critical issues?
-Do we have a named account manager or a general support queue?
+After go-live, you're dependent, not just evaluating.
+Ask specifically: What are your response time commitments for critical issues?
+Do we have a named account manager?
 What happens if there's a data issue outside business hours?

 How to Choose the Right Academic Management System